Lightning-AI/pytorch-lightning/docs/source/advanced/multiple_loaders.rst

 However, with lightning you can also return multiple loaders and lightning will take care of batch combination.

-For more details please have a look at :attr:`~pytorch_lightning.trainer.trainer.Trainer.params.multiple_trainloader_mode`
+For more details please have a look at :paramref:`~pytorch_lightning.trainer.trainer.Trainer.multiple_trainloader_mode`

 .. testcode::